martinwalsh/mk/README.md

 The `mk` command wraps make targets, allowing you to run them from anywhere in the project.
 ```

+Running `mk` in a subfolder will execute `make` in the project's root directory.

 ```sh
 ~/src/mk $ mkdir -p subfolder/subfolder/subfolder
 ~/src/mk $ cd subfolder/subfolder/subfolder